 Preschool Autism Programs

-Our program consists of three classrooms offering a continuum of instructional options, from one-to-one intensive instruction to large group instruction and learning activities with typical peers.
-Depending on individual needs, children may spend all or part of their day in one or more of the three classrooms, as well as other regular or special educational settings.
+Our program consists of two classrooms offering a continuum of instructional options, from one-to-one intensive instruction to large group instruction and learning activities with typical peers.
+Depending on individual needs, children may spend all or part of their day in one or both of the classrooms, as well as other regular or special educational settings.

 Big Leaps Classroom